Compares the current object with another object of the same type.

 Return ValueType: System.Int32

-A value that indicates the relative order of the objects being compared.
+A 32-bit signed integer that indicates the relative order of the objects being compared.
 The return value has the following meanings:

 Less than zero

 This object is less than the other parameter.

 provides a strongly typed comparison method for ordering members of a generic collection object.
 Because of this, it is usually not called directly from developer code.
 Instead, it is called automatically by methods such as List(T).Sort() and Add.

 This method is only a definition and must be implemented by a specific class or value type to have effect.
 The meaning of the comparisons, "less than," "equal to," and "greater than," depends on the particular implementation.